 What should I tell my child about their hospital visit?

 It is important to give children information simply and truthfully, in words they understand.
-They need to be told that they will be going to hospital and what they may expect to happen there.
+Tell them that they will be going to hospital and what they may expect to happen there.

 A prepared child will find it easier to cope with their hospital experience.
-See information about helping your child manage their health care treatment/procedure.
+See information about helping your child manage their treatment.

-Before admission find out as much as possible about what will happen, such as:
+Before your child's hospital stay, find out as much as possible about what will happen, such as:

 - how long will your child need to stay?

-- can a parent be present during procedures such as x-rays and scans?
+- can you be present during procedures such as x-rays and scans?